Vectorial1024/EliteBionicsFramework/README.md

 > [!IMPORTANT]
 > Currently, EBF caches body part max HP values, so at the moment, it is not possible to dynamically change max HP adjustment based on custom events (hypothetical e.g. bionics from CyberNet losing the max HP bonus when the GlitterNet goes out).
 >
-> However, support for that is being considered.
+> However, support for dynamic HP max adjustment is being considered.